TexasLAN/documents/code_of_conduct.md

 - The term &quot;Member&quot; shall refer to those people who have been in good standing, paid all applicable dues and assessments to all units of the Fraternity and were initiated into Texas Lambda Alpha Nu.
 - The term &quot;Chapter&quot; shall refer to those separate legal entities that have a charter agreement with Texas Lambda Alpha Nu to operate as a chapter of Texas Lambda Alpha Nu.
 The term Chapter refers to both undergraduate and graduate entities that have an active charter with the Fraternity.
 - The term &quot;University&quot; and &quot;College&quot; means any university or college being attended by Members of Texas Lambda Alpha Nu
-- The term &quot;Student&quot; includes all persons taking courses at a university, both full-time and part-time, pursuing the baccalaureate, and/or first professional degree.
+- The term &quot;Student&quot; includes all persons who are currently enrolled in the University.
 Persons who are not officially enrolled for a particular term but who have a continuing relationship with a university are considered &quot;Students.&quot;
 - The term &quot;Pledge&quot; shall refer to any individual who has rushed and is on the pathway to Membership of Texas Lambda Alpha Nu.
 - The term &quot;Guest&quot; shall refer to any individual present by invitation whether personal or general at an event hosted by Texas Lambda Alpha Nu
 - The term &quot;Affiliate&quot; shall refer to any individual, Pledge or Member enjoying the friendship of Texas Lambda Alpha Nu.